alinatimerman/University-app/README.md

 # University-app
-Java and JavaFX  application for managing an university
+Java and JavaFX  application for managing a university